MarcoLodini/windows365/Windows365/link/wipe-reset-windows-365-link.md

 # Wipe or reset Windows 365 Link device

-You can return  Windows 365 Link devices to their factory default out-of-box experience (OOBE) original state.
+You can return  Windows 365 Link devices to their factory default state.
 This return to factory settings can be useful:

 - when experiencing performance issues or software problems
 - to repurpose the device.

-There are three ways to return a Windows 365 Link device to is OOBE:
+There are three ways to return a Windows 365 Link device to its factory default state:

 - Intune Wipe remote device action.
 - Company Portal Reset.